Bird Dog (song)

-Billboard Country Chart for 6 weeks.
-The song also hit number two on the U.S. Billboard Hot 100 as well as peaking at number two for three weeks on the R&B charts.
+Billboard Country Chart for six weeks.
+The song also hit No. 2 on the U.S. Billboard Hot 100 (stalled behind Domenico Modugno's "Nel blu, dipinto di Blu (Volare)" and Tommy Edwards' "It's All in the Game"), as well as peaking at no. 2 for three weeks on the R&B charts.

 Background

 The song deals with the singer's dismay that a boy, by the name of Johnny, is trying to take his girlfriend away.
 The singer calls him a bird dog as a result of his behavior.

 The musical structure is relatively unusual in that it has a 12 bar blues stanza and an 8 bar blues chorus.